epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 *Ibex IF Prefetcher and ID stage executing a word copy loop.
 All 32-bit instructions (click to zoom).*

-It's now easier to match up what's going on in the ID-stage with the IF stage just before.
+It's now easier to match up what's going on in the ID stage with the IF stage just before.
 There are still irregularities in the instruction cycle counts, however.
 Also, the instruction cycle counts are quite high.

 Bypassing the Crossbar
 ----------------------
-If you look at the Architecture Block Diagram at the beginning of the post, you'll see that Instruction fetches and data access go through the Wishbone Crossbar.
+Looking at the Architecture Block Diagram at the beginning of the post, you'll see that Instruction fetches and data access go through the Wishbone Crossbar.
 There are two problems with this approach:

-- The Crossbar is designed for throughput, not minimum latency.
-It can move a lot of data in systems that support a lot of outstanding transactions.
-In case of setups such as BoxLambda, however, where each transaction is blocking, the Crossbar is slow.
+- The Crossbar prioritizes throughput over latency.
+It can move a lot of data in systems that support many outstanding transactions.
+In the case of setups such as BoxLambda, however, where each transaction is blocking, the Crossbar is slow.
-- There is a one clock cycle cost for *channel switching*.
-An instruction fetch transaction will complete faster if it's back-to-back (without deasserting CYC) with the previous transaction.
-When this is not possible, however, such as when the ID stage stalls the IF stage, the instruction fetch transaction right after the stall is going to take one clock cycle longer.
+- There is a one-clock cycle cost for *channel switching*.
+An instruction fetch transaction completes faster when executed back-to-back with the previous transaction, without deasserting CYC.
+However, if the ID stage stalls the IF stage, preventing back-to-back IF transactions, the instruction fetch transaction right after the stall will take one clock cycle longer.
 This causes irregularities in the instruction cycle counts.

 To sidestep these issues, we can give the CPU direct access to the internal memories instead of going through the Crossbar, like so: